 The insurance company indicated a desire to settle the case.
 Knowing that its insured was in the military for an indefinite length of time, Auto Owners Insurance Company contradicted their own client and denied liability.
 It offered our client $150,000; nowhere near sufficient to compensate for medical bills and lost earning capacity.

-Initially the insurance carrier presented to the attorneys at Horwitz, Horwitz and Associates that the liability coverage on the vehicle was a single, basic auto policy that was insufficient to compensate the Plaintiff for his injuries.
+Initially, the insurance carrier presented to the attorneys at Horwitz, Horwitz and Associates that the liability coverage on the vehicle was a single, basic auto policy that was insufficient to compensate the Plaintiff for his injuries.

-After investigation, Horwitz attorneys uncovered that the defendant had failed to disclose, or intentionally concealed, a $1 million dollar umbrella policy.
+After an investigation, Horwitz attorneys uncovered that the defendant had failed to disclose, or intentionally concealed, a $1 million dollar umbrella policy.
 The primary policy and the umbrella policy combined totaled $1.5 million in coverage, enough to provide for the teenager’s needs and those he would surely face over the span of his lifetime.

 While Horwitz attorneys pushed to resolve the case, the insurance company sought to delay it.
 Despite the recorded statement in which their insured admitted fault, the insurance company adamantly contended he was not at fault.
 It contested the pelvic injuries, even with X-rays showing that our client’s fractured pelvis never properly healed and records indicating he was in traction for several months.

 To continue the delay and retain the funds owed to the 16-year-old, the insurance company attempted to use the Soldiers and Sailors Civil Relief Act for its own benefit.

 The Soldiers and Sailors Civil Relief Act was intended to protect servicemen and women from having to testify on their own behalf in a civil lawsuit while on active duty.
 The Act provides for a court-ordered stay of the case if a serviceman or woman could be impacted financially.